Continuing Property Records & Fixed Asset Accounting | UtilityEducation.com

 Turn Asset Detail into Clarity—and Better Rate Results

-Applicable to both FERC and RUS regulated utilities, this course gives you a practical, step-by-step framework you can put to work immediately.
+Applicable to both FERC and RUS regulated utilities, this course gives you practical strategies you can apply immediately to improve accuracy, reduce maintenance burden, and produce better support for rate cases and audits.

 Who This Course Is For